Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Introduction

 \section{Introduction}

-Trustworthy artificial intelligence (AI) refers to AI systems designed and implemented to meet essential ethical and performance standards, ensuring safe and beneficial integration into society \cite{thiebes_trustworthy_2021, li_trustworthy_2023}.
-Ensuring AI trustworthiness is crucial in high-risk fields such as healthcare, where AI-driven decisions directly impact patient outcomes \cite{albahri_systematic_2023, lambert_trustworthy_2024}.
-Regulatory efforts, including the European Union’s AI Act~\cite{noauthor_eu_nodate}, emphasize transparency, accountability, and reliability, mandating clear documentation and interpretability of AI systems to safeguard patient welfare and rights.
-Recent international guidelines for AI in healthcare, FUTURE-AI~\cite{lekadir_future-ai_2025}, have highlighted fairness, universality, traceability, usability, robustness, and explainability as key characteristics needed in the development and deployment of trustworthy AI in healthcare.
+Trustworthy artificial intelligence (AI) refers to AI systems designed and implemented to meet essential ethical and performance standards, ensuring safe and beneficial integration into society ~\citep{thiebes_trustworthy_2021, li_trustworthy_2023}.
+Ensuring AI trustworthiness is crucial in high-risk fields such as healthcare, where AI-driven decisions directly impact patient outcomes ~\citep{albahri_systematic_2023, lambert_trustworthy_2024}.
+Recent international guidelines for AI in healthcare, FUTURE-AI~\citep{lekadir_future-ai_2025}, have highlighted fairness, universality, traceability, usability, robustness, and explainability as key characteristics needed in the development and deployment of trustworthy AI in healthcare.
+Regulatory efforts, including the European Union’s AI Act~\citep{noauthor_eu_nodate}, emphasize transparency, accountability, and risk management, mandating clear documentation and interpretability of AI systems to safeguard patient welfare and rights.

-Explainable AI (XAI) methods \cite{minh_explainable_2022} and uncertainty quantification (UQ) \cite{gawlikowski_survey_2023} play a critical role in trustworthy AI by directly addressing several key attributes outlined by international guidelines and regulatory bodies.
-XAI methods primarily improve traceability, usability, and explainability by providing insights into how models arrive at specific predictions \cite{minh_explainable_2022, lekadir_future-ai_2025}.
-UQ significantly contributes to robustness, usability, and explainability by quantifying the reliability of model predictions, highlighting areas of potential model failure, and assisting users in interpreting ambiguous outcomes \cite{gawlikowski_survey_2023, lekadir_future-ai_2025}.
-Together, UQ and XAI methods facilitate informed interactions between humans and AI, promoting trust and supporting robust clinical decision-making \cite{zhang_effect_2020}.
+Explainable AI (XAI) methods ~\citep{minh_explainable_2022} and uncertainty quantification (UQ) ~\citep{gawlikowski_survey_2023} address several key attributes of trustworthy AI highlighted by international guidelines and regulatory bodies.
+XAI primarily improves traceability, usability, and explainability by providing insights into how models arrive at specific predictions ~\citep{minh_explainable_2022, lekadir_future-ai_2025}.
+UQ contributes to robustness, usability, and explainability by quantifying prediction reliability, highlighting potential failure modes, and assisting users in interpreting ambiguous outcomes ~\citep{gawlikowski_survey_2023, lekadir_future-ai_2025}.
+Together, XAI and UQ facilitate informed human-AI interaction and support human oversight ~\citep{zhang_effect_2020, salvi_explainability_2025}.
+However, when applied separately, they do not fully address the broader requirements of trustworthy AI~\citep{noauthor_eu_nodate, lekadir_future-ai_2025}.